 Timeout!
 Trying to greatly alter the overarching look of my own site.
-Views on the sharp appearance at http://empirerenos.ca?
-Genuinely a fantastic Burlington based renovator whenever wanted in the whole Ontario area.
+Views on the sharp appearance at https://www.countryhomecandle.com?
+Genuinely a wonderful online soy candle shop in Canada whenever wanted in the whole Ontario area.
 Make a comment.
 Appreciated!

 In my profession as a trainer and coach, I'm always building more complex movements on top of more basic ones with my athletes.
 Theres a connection between standing up from a seated position and jumping to a 30 box.
 They are different applications of the same positions and movements.
 I hope you can see the same pattern with these posts on areas we must win.

 Im not asking you to win in your daily life via your character AND also win in your marriage via the love you show your spouse.
 I'm saying that the same movement it takes to win in one is involved in winning the other.
 Look back at those posts and identify the common theme (hint: it's a person).

 The third area that we must win is in our families.
 This idea could be applied to other realms of leadership (business, athletics, etc.), but is there a more important area to win than our families?
 Carry these principles into those other places, but it MUST start with our families.
 Thats where we have to win.